-I used to complain there weren’t enough hours in a day.
+Before I became serious about implementing time management skills, I used to complain there weren’t enough hours in a day.
 A morning writing appointment would seep into a late afternoon lunch out, followed by a meeting with my publisher, phone calls, emails, some song coaching, an evening gig, then popping into a networking event with a friend.
 I’d stay up late in the glow of my laptop, refining my social networking platform for the 89th time or tugging on a few lyrics with my guitar.
 The next day would be the same—except maybe add an hour-long drive in heavy traffic across LA to visit a studio and writing team in the hopes of getting involved in a new project.
 I thought I was working hard.
 All my time was, after all, spent in pursuit of the dream of making music for a living.
 But no matter how much time I devoted to this dream, I always felt behind.
 There simply wasn’t enough time to do all the things I knew I could be doing to push forward with my career.

 Marriage and two children later, I’ve changed my definition of “busy.”
 With four people’s schedules to maneuver, I feel like the executive officer of a small company.
 No longer can I schedule meetings on a whim, run out to a studio to hear a mix at my leisure, or work out a song idea in my head while I’m driving or throwing together a quick dinner.
 I get interrupted … a lot.
 I work on less sleep.
 I get pulled in different directions, all of which I care deeply about, but require all of my attention at any given time.
 And sometimes, I get anxious, feeling as if no person or passion in my life is getting the best I can offer.

-Having a desire to create without the time or process to create it can feel like an enormous burden.
+Having a desire to create without the time management skills or process to create it can feel like an enormous burden.
 Those we love feel the burden, too, when our attention is further split between our relationships, a demanding or uninspiring day-job, and other responsibilities of life.
 So what can a creative do?

 I am amused by my former self, and the way in which I functioned without a plan.
 Sure, I made progress towards my goals, but there were too many activities along the way I made time for that weren’t in line with those goals.
 Did I really need to rehearse with my friend’s band singing backup on that one song while they ran through the whole set list?
-Did I miss the opportunity to connect with a writer I really wanted to meet and eventually write with because it was easier to just write with those people I already know—even if their skill sets didn’t necessarily complement mine?I’ve got five song ideas going at any given time, and when I feel my interest in one waning, I don’t sweat it.
+Did I miss the opportunity to connect with a writer I really wanted to meet and eventually write with because it was easier to just write with those people I already know—even if their skill sets didn’t necessarily compliment mine?I’ve got five song ideas going at any given time, and when I feel my interest in one waning, I don’t sweat it.
 I simply switch over to a different song and push it forward a little more.—@berkleeonline instructor Andrea Stolpe Click To Tweet

 But how do we make a plan when we’re not quite sure what activities will land us in the ballpark of the people we want to meet and the songs we want to write?
 We make educated guesses.
 Touring at the expense of promoting our gigs results in a waste of time.
 Writing the same song over and over again in our living rooms without playing them for listening ears doesn’t grow our writing style or our fan base.
 Musicians need to start thinking more like business owners.
 We need to understand the purpose of the music we create, whose lives we touch by creating it, and how to get it to them.
 We also need to define what progress looks like along the way.